lalalilo/aws-spa/README.md

 - `--wait`: Wait for CloudFront distribution to be deployed & cache invalidation to be completed.
 If you choose not to wait (default), you won't see site changes as soon as the command ends.
 - `--directory`: The directory where the static files have been generated.
 It must contain an index.html.
 Default is `build`.
-- `--credentials` This option enables basic auth for the full s3 bucket (even if the domainName specifies a path).
+- `--credentials`: This option enables basic auth for the full s3 bucket (even if the domainName specifies a path).
 Credentials must be of the form "username:password".
 Basic auth is the recommened way to avoid search engine indexation of non-production apps (such as staging).
+- `--cacheInvalidation`: cache invalidation to be done in CloudFront.
+Default is `*`: all files are invalidated.
+For a `create-react-app` app you only need to invalidate `index.html`
+- `--cacheBustedPrefix`: a folder where files are suffixed with a hash (cash busting).
+Their `cache-control` value is set to `max-age=31536000`.
+For a `create-react-app` app you can specify `static/`.

 ## Migrate an existing SPA on aws-spa